star-ocean-anamnesiac/anamnesiac/CONTRIBUTING.md

 ### Adding Images

 Sometimes, you have to add an image the app doesn't have to make it all work right.
 This shouldn't be a frequent occurrence, but in the event that it is, please ask for the image or get it from the Dropbox.
 Additionally, **when you add an image, do not make a separate pull request for it, add it to your existing pull request!** This will help it pass all of the tests to ensure everything is good, and it will require less manual intervention.

+Please also follow the existing naming convention when adding files!
+If you don't, it won't work.

 #### Where Are The Images?